House Committee on Foreign Affairs

 - Amend problematic anti-terrorism provisions that define “material support” too broadly.

 - Ensure robust funding of the Department of State’s, Bureau of Population, Refugees, and Migration and the Department of Health and Human Services, Office of Refugee resettlement to better protect and assist refugees overseas and those resettled to the United States, including:

-- Funding appropriate for successful support and resettlement of the authorized 85,000 refugee admissions in FY 2016.
+- Funding appropriate for successful support and resettlement of the additional authorized 15,000 refugee admissions in FY2016.

 - Funding for DHS to make more frequent visits to the region to conduct interviews with refugees slated for potential resettlement.
-When security concerns make in-person interviews impossible, DHS should consider using video conferencing for interviews.
+When security concerns make in-person interviews impossible, DHS should use video conferencing for interviews.